microbiology-marcus/microbiology-marcus/README.md

 ### Hi there 👋

+I'm a Research Microbiologist at [Environment and Climate Change Canada🔗](https://ec.gc.ca/).

+My background is in environmental microbiology.
+Feel free to parse my thesis ["Assessing toluene biodegradation potential in groundwater using molecular biological tools"🔗](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/27429).

+When I'm not busy, I like dabbling in computer science and data visulization.

 <!--
 **microbiology-marcus/microbiology-marcus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.